National Information Center on Health Services Research and Health Care Technology (NICHSR)

 Power: the probability of detecting a treatment effect of a given magnitude when a treatment effect of at least that magnitude truly exists.
 For a true treatment effect of a given magnitude, power is the probability of avoiding Type II error, and is generally defined as (1 - β).

-Precision: the degree to which a measurement (e.g., the mean estimate of a treatment effect) is derived from a set of observations having small variation (i.e., close in magnitude to each other).
+Precision: the degree to which a measurement (e.g., the mean estimate of a treatment effect) is derived from a set of observations having small variation (i.e., close in magnitude to each other); also, the extent to which the mean estimate of a treatment effect is free from random error.
 A narrow confidence interval indicates a more precise estimate of effect than a wide confidence interval.
 A precise estimate is not necessarily an accurate one.
 (Contrast with accuracy.)

-Predictive value positive: an operating characteristic of a diagnostic test; predictive value positive is the proportion of persons with a positive test who truly have the disease, determined as: [true positives ÷ (true positives + false positives)].
+Positive predictive value: an operating characteristic of a diagnostic test; positive predictive value is the proportion of persons with a positive test who truly have the disease, determined as: [true positives ¸ (true positives + false positives)].
 It varies with the prevalence of the disease in the population of interest.
-(Contrast with predictive value negative.)
+(Contrast with negative predictive value.)

 Premarketing Approval (PMA) Application: an application made by the sponsor of a health device to the FDA for approval to market the device in US interstate commerce.
 The application includes information documenting the safety and efficacy/effectiveness of the device.